skanda890/CodePark/CODE_OF_CONDUCT.md

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [email address].
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.